WICG/indexed-db-observers/EXPLAINER.md

 options: {
   transaction:  false,  // Includes a readonly transaction in the observer callback.
   onlyExternal: false,  // Only listen for changes from other database connections.
-  storeObjects: null    // An optional map of object store name to IDBObserverDataStoreOptions objects.
+  storeOptions: null    // An optional map of object store name to IDBObserverDataStoreOptions objects.
 }

 // Example default 'IDBObserverDataStoreOptions' object: